willp240/antinullh/HOWTO.md

 <h2>Configs</h2>

-There are several config files you'll need for running different apps:
+There are several config files you'll need for running different apps.
+It's intended that you make a copy of the template config files and fill in the filepaths yourself.
+Just be aware of any subsequent changes to the format or content of the templates, as you'll probably want to propagate these to your own local config files.

 <h3>Event</h3>